abdfaizaan/AIW-Hybrid-cloud-solutions/HOL-4-azure-stack-hci/hci-eternal-hol2-ex3.md

 You will be able to complete the following tasks:

 - Task 1: Create a Logical Network for Azure Local for AKS
-- Task 2: Create an Entra Group for authentication of AKS
+- Task 2: Create an Entra Group for the authentication of AKS
 - Task 3: Create AKS on Azure Local using Azure Portal
 - Task 4: Connecting to the Azure Local AKS